 Defines "drive or attempt to drive" in the DUI law to exclude sleeping in a parked vehicle and any activity "lacking intent to control the vehicle in a manner which could pose a danger to the public."

-Clarifies that if a person elects to have a blood test to determine alcohol concentration, that test takes place after completing an infrared molecular absorption test requested by a law enforcement officer.
+Clarifies the time frame for a blood test to determine alcohol concentration.
+For example, this bill clarifies that if a person elects to have a blood test, that test takes place after completing an infrared molecular absorption test requested by a law enforcement officer.

 Clarifies the requirements for issuance of a driver's license with limited driving privileges.
 For example, this bill clarifies that an ignition interlock device must be installed in the vehicle for the duration of the limited privilege as well as one year immediately following full restoration of driving privileges.